web-infra-dev/modern-js-examples/examples/modern-js-deploy-csr/README.md

 ## Project Features

 - Built with the Modern.js framework
-- Uses SSR (Server-Side Rendering) technology to enhance performance and SEO
 - Supports multiple deployment platforms
 - Built with React 18 for the user interface
 - Uses TypeScript for type safety